top of page

 About TreeSisters:

-TreeSisters is a social change and reforestation charity working ethically to reforest and restore our planet.
+TreeSisters is a social change and reforestation charity working ethically to reforest and restore our planet, whilst centring women and gender equity.
 We’re also inspiring a global movement that honours and advocates for the rights of Nature and reconnects us with our true roots.

 About The Fountain: